Jspsun/MinimalReactBoilerPlate/Readme.md

 ## Using the boilerplate
 1. Clone the repo
+2. Run `npm install` to install all the dependencies you need
-2. from the root, run npm start.
+3. From the root, run `npm start`.
 This runs the dev server

 ## Commands